Leonard1996/task_backend/README.md

 ## notes about the task critera

-for TASK 2 query I took it for granted that in rates tables exists a row USD -> USD in=1, out=1
+for TASK 2 query I took it for granted that in rates tables exists a row USD -> USD in=1, out=1 and for the given file, if exchange-offices is array, which it should, doesn't make sense to have countries inside it, since countries is key of another array, so I put countries in same hierarchy as exchange-offices, also from a DB standpoint this makes sense better as countries table is separate entity from exchange-offices